Foundations of regular variation on topological spaces: Regular variation on quotient spaces

-The following result aims to show that, under some conditions, $q\sS$ is generated by a continuous modulus, hence, satisfies (B), so it is possible to use results based on the polar decomposition in the context of quotient spaces.

-\begin{lemma} Assume that $q$ is an open map and that an ideal $\sS$ on a topological space $\XX$ is generated by a continuous modulus $\modulus$.
-Assume that the map $x\mapsto\ttau([x])$ is continuous, where $\ttau$ is given at \eqref{eq:12}.
+\begin{lemma} Assume that Condition~\hyperref[condS]{(S)} holds, the quotient map $q$ is an open map and that an ideal $\sS$ on the topological space $\XX$ is generated by a continuous modulus $\modulus$.
+Assume further that the map $x\mapsto\ttau([x])$ is continuous on $\XX$, where $\ttau$ is defined in \eqref{eq:12}.
 Then $[\sS]$ is generated by $\ttau([x])$ and the ideal $q\sS$ is generated by the continuous modulus

 \end{lemma} \begin{proof} For each open interval $(a,b)$,